Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Estimands and Bayesian Estimation

-This estimand represents the ratio comparing the risk of an event for those assigned to treatment versus those assigned to control.
-A corresponding conditional estimand $\gamma_{RR}^{(C)}$ would include additional covariate information $\mathbf{X}$:
+where $\mu(\boldsymbol{\theta};A=a)=E[Y\mid A=a;\boldsymbol{\theta}]$.
+The relative risk represents the ratio comparing the risk of an event for those assigned to treatment versus those assigned to control.
+The odds ratio represents the ratio comparing the odds of an event for those assigned to treatment versus those assigned to control.
+Estimation proceeds assuming independent outcomes and the following model:

-This estimand represents the ratio comparing the risk of an event for those assigned to treatment versus those assigned to control, among those who belong to a sub-population defined by covariate pattern $\mathbf{X}$.
-To obtain marginal posterior samples from adjusted analyses, the conditional posterior samples must be marginalized (Appendix \ref{marginalization_procedures} in the Online Supplementary Materials).
-Estimation for an arbitrary adjustment model under the assumption of independent participants proceeds as follows, where $\pi(E[Y=1 \mid A, \mathbf{X}])$ is the conditional posterior distribution of the linear predictor transformed to be on the risk scale:
+To obtain posterior samples of the marginal relative risk or odds ratio, posterior samples of the conditional $\mu(\boldsymbol{\theta};A,\mathbf{X})$ must be marginalized using (\ref{standardize_mu}) before forming the contrast, an outline of which is provided in Appendix A in the Online Supplementary Materials.